alexchen2/Matrix-Mindbusters/README.md

 If any parsing errors pop up in your IDE if opening up in a code editor (e.g. VS Code), just ignore them; the code is formatted properly and has been tested to work properly.

 The command will generate an `.html` file, which you can open in your browser.
-Ensure that you have as few tabs open as possible when running the file, in order to reduce lag in the program.
+Ensure that you have as few tabs open as possible when running the file in order to reduce lag in the program.